 We are not guaranteed to receive or maintain orphan status for our current or future product candidates, and if our product candidates that are granted orphan status were to lose their status as orphan drugs or the marketing exclusivity provided for them in the United States or the E.U., our business and results of operations could be materially adversely affected.
 While orphan status for any of our products, if granted or maintained, would provide market exclusivity in the United States and the E.U. for the time periods specified above, we would not be able to exclude other companies from manufacturing and/or selling products using the same active ingredient for the same indication beyond the exclusivity period applicable to our product on the basis of orphan drug status.
 In addition, we cannot guarantee that another company will not receive approval to market a product candidate that is granted orphan drug status in the United States or the E.U. for a product candidate that has the same active ingredient or is a similar medicinal product for the same indication as any of our product candidates for which we plan to file an NDA or marketing authorization application ("MAA").
-If that were to happen, any pending NDA or marketing authorization application for our product candidate for that indication may not be approved until the competing company's period of exclusivity has expired in the United States or the E.U., as applicable.
+If that were to happen, any pending NDA or MAA for our product candidate for that indication may not be approved until the competing company's period of exclusivity has expired in the United States or the E.U., as applicable.
 Further, application of the orphan drug regulations in the United States and Europe is uncertain, and we cannot predict how the respective regulatory bodies will interpret and apply the regulations to our or our competitors' product candidates.

-Even if we receive regulatory approvals for any of our product candidates, it is possible that they may not become commercially viable products.
+Even if we receive regulatory approvals for any of our product candidates, it is possible that their commercialization may be delayed or they may not become commercially viable products.

-Even if a product candidate receives regulatory approval, the product may not gain market acceptance among physicians, patients, healthcare or third-party payers and the medical community which could limit commercialization of the product.
-Assuming that any of our product candidates receives the required regulatory approvals, commercial success will depend on a number of factors, including but not limited to the following:
+Even if a product candidate receives regulatory approval, the product may not gain market acceptance among physicians, patients, healthcare or third-party payers or the medical community, which could limit commercialization of the product.
+Assuming that any of our product candidates receives the required regulatory approvals, timing and success of commercialization will depend on a number of factors, including but not limited to the following:

-- demonstration and/or confirmation of clinical efficacy and safety and acceptance of the same by the medical community; - cost-effectiveness of the product; - the availability of adequate reimbursement by third parties, including government payers such as the Medicare and Medicaid programs, managed care organizations and private health insurers; - the product's potential advantage over alternative or competitive treatment methods; - whether the product can be manufactured in commercial quantities and at acceptable costs;

-- marketing and distribution support for the product; - any exclusivities or patent rights applicable to the product; - the market-size for the product which may be different than expected; and - our ability to achieve and sustain profitability, which may not occur if we are unable to develop and commercialize any of our product candidates, development is delayed or sales revenue from any product candidate that receives marketing approval is insufficient.
+- the terms of the FDA's package insert requirements and the time it would take the Company to produce the package insert and comply with any related FDA requirements; - demonstration and/or confirmation of clinical efficacy and safety and acceptance of the same by the medical community; - cost-effectiveness of the product; - the availability of adequate reimbursement by third parties, including government payers such as the Medicare and Medicaid programs, managed care organizations and private health insurers; - the product's potential advantage over alternative or competitive treatment methods; - whether the product can be manufactured in commercial quantities and at acceptable costs; - marketing and distribution support for the product; - any exclusivities or patent rights applicable to the product; - the market-size for the product which may be different than expected and may be limited or otherwise impacted by the FDA approved package insert for a product; and - our ability to achieve and sustain profitability, which may not occur if we are unable to develop and commercialize any of our product candidates, development is delayed or sales revenue from any product candidate that receives marketing approval is insufficient.